GluuFederation/docs-casa-prod/docs/source/administration/installation.md

 ## Installation via Linux Packages

-Starting with version 4.1, Casa is offered as one of the several components of the Gluu Server CE.
-To include Casa in your instance, just ensure to hit *Y* when prompted at [installation](https://gluu.org/docs/ce/4.1/installation-guide/) time.
+Casa is offered as one of the several components of the Gluu Server CE.
+To include Casa in your instance, just ensure to check it when prompted at [installation](https://gluu.org/docs/ce/4.1/installation-guide/) time.

+To add Casa post-install do the following:

+1. Login to chroot
+1. `cd /install/community-edition-setup`
+1. Run `python3  post-setup-add-components.py -addcasa`

 **Important notes:**